sourcesimian/container-shell/README.md

             env | grep -e ... -e '^MYTEAM_'
 ```
 The expectation would be that all team members set the value of `MYTEAM_ROOT` in their environment.

+---

+The Container Shell Pattern is very much an open pattern.
+One which a team can adopt and shape for their own needs, with the focus on consistent and easily distributable tool sets, to improve the efficiency of your operations.
+The implementation of such capability can vary significantly, and perhaps might not even make use of containerisation technology.
+I however hope that this pattern, and the working example, inspires you to consider how you and your team can mitigate these pernicious everyday inefficiencies so that we can do more of our best work and have more fun doing it.